 - Dungeons & Dragons third edition introduces the psionic power "Mind Seed" which, after a week-long incubation, turns the target into a mental duplicate of the psion (though eight levels lower than the psion when s/he infected the target).

 - This power, in turn, is one of the tools the Dreaming Dark uses in Eberron.

-- In Resident Evil 6 Simmons created a clone of Ada Wong (who he was a little obsessed with) by testing out the C-Virus on Carla Radames.
+- In Resident Evil 6 Ancient Conspiracy leader, Simmons created a clone of his employee, Ada Wong (whom he was a little obsessed with) by testing out the C-Virus on his lover, and employee, Carla Radames.
 When she got her memories back, she was not amused.

 - The cloning pod in Evil Genius works by copying the Evil Genius's appearance onto one of the many disposable mooks in your employ.
 The purpose of this is to get the mook killed in order to make the World Powers believe your Evil Genius is dead and lower your heat level.

 - The ID Eliminator arguably as well, though it turns its victims into boilerplate template mooks instead of into a copy of the Evil Genius.